MegaMosquito/pocket-pi/README.md

 ## How to use:

-- connect up the hardware (see below), power up, ssh in
+- connect up the hardware (see below)
+- use the current Raspbian **Desktop** image
+- power up, ssh in to the Pi
+- optionally run `sudo raspi-config` and under "Interfacing Options", enable "VNC", so you can easily get to the desktop since it will be "headless"
 - clone this repo, and cd into it
 - run `make install` to install the screen driver
 - optionally create 1 or 2 "advert" image files: